Jo Zayner

-Jo Zayner (formerly Josiah Zayner; born February 8, 1981) is a biohacker, artist, and scientist best known for their self-experimentation and work making hands-on genetic engineering accessible to a lay audience, including CRISPR.
+Josie Zayner (formerly Josiah Zayner; alternatively Jo; born February 8, 1981) is a biohacker, artist, and scientist best known for her self-experimentation and work making hands-on genetic engineering accessible to a lay audience, including CRISPR.

 Education

 At the age of 19, Zayner worked at Motorola as a programmer.
-They have a BA in plant biology from Southern Illinois University and a Ph.D in biophysics (2013) from the University of Chicago.
-Before receiving their Ph.D, Zayner earned a MSc in cell and molecular biology from Appalachian State University.
+She has a BA in plant biology from Southern Illinois University and a Ph.D in biophysics (2013) from the University of Chicago.
+Before receiving her Ph.D, Zayner earned a MSc in cell and molecular biology from Appalachian State University.

 Career

-Zayner spent two years as a researcher at the Mountain View, California's NASA Ames Space Synthetic Biology Research Center, where they worked on Martian colony habitat design.
+Zayner spent two years as a researcher at the Mountain View, California's NASA Ames Space Synthetic Biology Research Center, where she worked on Martian colony habitat design.
 While at the agency, Zayner also analyzed speech patterns in online chat, Twitter, and books, and found that language on Twitter and online chat is closer to how people talk than to how they write.
-Zayner found NASA's scientific work less innovative than they expected, and upon leaving in January 2016, they launched a crowdfunding campaign to provide CRISPR kits to let the general public experiment with editing bacterial DNA.
-Zayner also continued their grad school business, The ODIN, which sells kits to let the general public experiment at home.
+Zayner found NASA's scientific work less innovative than she expected, and upon leaving in January 2016, she launched a crowdfunding campaign to provide CRISPR kits to let the general public experiment with editing bacterial DNA.
+Zayner also continued her grad school business, The ODIN, which sells kits to let the general public experiment at home.
 The company's main adviser is George Church, professor of genetics at Harvard Medical School and director of PersonalGenomes.org.
-As of May 2016, The ODIN had four employees and operated out of Zayner's garage.
+In May 2016, The ODIN had four employees and operated out of Zayner's garage.

 Zayner self-identifies as a biohacker and believes in the importance of letting the general public participate in scientific experimentation, rather than leaving it segregated to labs.
 Zayner found the academic biohacking community to be exclusive and hierarchical, particularly with respect to the types of people who decide what is "safe".
-They hope that their projects can let even more people experiment in their homes.
+She hopes that their projects can let even more people experiment in their homes.
 Other scientists have responded that biohacking is inherently exclusive for its dependence on leisure time and money, and that deviance from general safety rules could lead to even harsher regulations for all.
 Zayner's public CRISPR kit campaign coincided with wider public scrutiny over genetic modification.
 Zayner maintained that these fears were based on misunderstandings of the product, as genetic experiments on yeast and bacteria cannot produce a viral epidemic.
 In April 2015, Zayner ran a hoax on Craigslist to raise awareness about the future potential of forgery in forensic genetic testing.
-Zayner later used CRISPR to attempt to edit their own genes and is the first known person to do so.
+In 2017 during a biotechnology conference in San Francisco, Zayner publicly injected herself with CRISPR and is the first known person to do so.
+Zayner targeted the myostatin gene, which encodes a protein that inhibits muscle growth, acting as a natural regulator to prevent excessive muscle development.
+By using CRISPR technology, she aimed to "knock out" this gene in the muscle cells of her forearm.
+The intent was to disrupt the gene's function, potentially allowing for localized muscle growth.
 Zayner's CRISPR kit was displayed at the Cooper Hewitt's 2019 Nature Design Triennial.